-Other small airports located close to Oconee County include the Anderson Regional Airport, which is located off S.C.
-Highway 24, 3 miles west of the City of Anderson, South Carolina.
-This airport has 2 runways, one just over 6,000 feet long, and the second slightly less than 5,000 feet Pickens County also has an airport located in Liberty, South Carolina, which offers a single runway slightly over 5,000 feet long.
+Other small airports located close by Oconee County include the Anderson Regional Airport, which is located off S.C.
+Highway 24, 3 miles west of the City of Anderson, South Carolina, and has 4 runways.-Over the years, a number of upgrades have been made to the facility with-an expansion of the runway was completed in 2015 to 5,000 feet.
+A Jet Porter that moves big aircraft was purchased in 2017.

-The Oconee County region services several major airports.
-The Greenville-Spartanburg International Airport (GSP), located near Interstate 85 in Greer, South Carolina, about an hour's drive from Oconee, offers both passenger and air cargo services, with dozens of non-stop daily departures linking our region to cities throughout the United States.
-The facility hosts 16 airlines that annually serve more than 1.5 million passengers, and transport more than 25,000 tons of air cargo.
-The runway is slightly longer than 11,000 feet, which enables it to accommodate all sizes of aircraft currently operating.
+The Oconee County region is also served by several major airports.
+The Greenville-Spartanburg International Airport (GSP), located near Interstate 85 in Greer, South Carolina, about an hour's drive from Oconee, offers both passenger and air cargo services, with an average of 50 non-stop daily departures linking our region to cities throughout the United States.
+The facility hosts 5 major airlines with direct service to 14 major cities and 15 major airports across the U.S. with more than -2 million passengers, and transport more than 30,000 tons of air cargo.
+The runway is 11,001 feet long, which enables it to accommodate all sizes of aircraft currently operating.